ubleipzig/marctools/README.md

     make cover

+To package an DEB adjust `debian/marctools/DEBIAN/control`, e.g. update the version, then run:

+    make deb

-To package an RPM, run:
+To package an RPM, adjust `packaging/marctools.spec`, e.g. update the version, then run:

     make rpm

-To package an RPM on a CentOS 6.2 machine with libc 2.12 setup a VM with veewee and vagrant.
+To package an RPM on a CentOS 6.2 VM with libc **2.12** setup a VM with veewee and vagrant.
 Then run:

     vagrant up
     make vm-setup

-Subsequently build RPM against libc 2.12 with
+Subsequently build RPMs against libc 2.12 with

     make rpm-compatible